 Q: Chlortetracycline and sulfamethazine are often described as broad-spectrum antibiotics.
-But under the new rules, veterinarians need to check off a specific indication for use on the product’s VFD form.
+But under current rules, veterinarians need to check off a specific indication for use on the product’s VFD form.
 Does this requirement sometimes present a challenge for veterinarians?

 TP: Yes, it does.
 Over the past few decades, the regulatory climate has made it difficult and costly for animal-health companies to add new indications to established products, especially antibiotics.
 As a result, the product labels of some feed medications have not kept pace with today’s disease pressures or management practices.

 Q: So, does that make these products obsolete?

 TP: Not at all, but it does underscore the importance of the VFD and the need for a veterinarian-client-patient relationship (VCPR).
 As we all know, it’s rare to find one specific pathogen causing enteric or respiratory disease in a swine herd.
 It’s usually a combination of bugs — a syndrome or a complex — working together, with one pathogen opening the door for another.